 A visit to the Amalfi Coast, is a highlight for many travellers, traveling to Italy.There’s something truly breath-taking about driving along the Mediterranean Sea.There are a number of roads to take but the most popular one is from Sorrento, in the south to Salerno, having a pristine coastline on one side and pastel-coloured villages, green mountains, and historic churches on the other.With architecture that is warm and inviting, you may find that the only thing on your mind is, if it’s too soon to stop for pizza again.

-The highlight of this road trip is that there are plenty of scenic stops like Amalfi, the church Duomo di Sant’Andrea, Positano, the cave Grotta dello Smeraldo, and Michelin-starred Rossellini’s restaurant in Ravello, which sits right next to the water.
+The highlight of road trips along the Amalfi Coast, is that there are plenty of scenic stops like Amalfi, the church Duomo di Sant’Andrea, Positano, the cave Grotta dello Smeraldo, and Michelin-starred Rossellini’s restaurant in Ravello, which sits right next to the water.

-The magic of the Amalfi Coast Drive is not only in the road, but how easily it transports you to another world that you may just never want to leave.
+The magic of the Amalfi Coast Road Trip is not only in the road, but how easily it transports you to another world that you may just never want to leave.

-Running through archipelagos in the municipalities of Eide and Averoy, this 5.2-mile road features eight different bridges and offers spectacular views of the Norwegian Sea is one of the most scenic drives in the world.
+Running through archipelagos in the municipalities of Eide and Averoy, this 5.2-mile road features eight different bridges and offers spectacular views of the Norwegian Sea is not only one of the most scenic road trips in Europe, but also one of the most scenic drives in the World.
 The Atlantic Road takes you from lush coastal landscapes and heaths to bare rocks along the exposed Hustadvika, where you can see the sun sink into the horizon.
 This National Tourist Route has been called the world’s most beautiful drive and has been voted the “Norwegian construction of the century”.
 The road was opened in 1989 and is toll free.

 The curvy road dips and arches over the brutal waves of the Norwegian Sea that often crash over the pavement during storms.
 This unique highway will bring you out to the very farthest point where the land ends and the ocean begins.
 The contrasts between a trip on a sunny and tranquil summer day compared to a foam-sprayed journey in a storm from the northwest are huge.
 But whether the ocean is flat calm or cascading over the road, the Atlantic Road experience will give you memories for life.